DFHack/dfhack/docs/Core.rst

   ``stderr.log``.
 Note that `devel/lsmem` can also do this.

 - ``DFHACK_ENABLE_LUACOV``: if set, enables coverage analysis of Lua scripts.
-  Use the `devel/luacov` script to generage coverage reports from the gathered metrics.
+  Use the `devel/luacov` script to generate coverage reports from the collected metrics.

 Other (non-DFHack-specific) variables that affect DFHack: